kaylumah/hosting/_site/_posts/2021-11-29-validated-strongly-typed-ioptions.md

 }
 ```

-> This snippet requires the `Microsoft.Extensions.Options.ConfigurationExtensions` package to work
+> This snippet requires the `Microsoft Extensions Options ConfigurationExtensions` package to work

 Looking at our dependency injection container right after this registration, we see more than just `IOptions`.
 We have a total of seven registrations at this point.